googleapis/google-cloud-python/packages/google-cloud-cloudcontrolspartner/docs/index.rst

 .. include:: multiprocessing.rst

-This package includes clients for multiple versions of .
+This package includes clients for multiple versions of Cloud Controls Partner API.
 By default, you will get version ``cloudcontrolspartner_v1``.